openstack/openstack-ansible-specs/specs/mitaka/build-facts-archive.rst

 structure a ansible query to gather information.

-It is also challenging to create a tool outside of OSAD to do some automation around aggregation of of deployment information as you need to parse the inventory file or know exactly which host or container you need to access to get information.
+It is also challenging to create a tool outside of OSAD to do some automation around aggregation of deployment information as you need to parse the inventory file or know exactly which host or container you need to access to get information.